Borderline personality disorderPersonality disorder - borderline

 BPD is diagnosed based on a psychological evaluation.
 The health care provider will consider how long and how severe the person's symptoms are.

-Medicines have less of a role in the treatment of BPD.
+Medicines have less of a role in treating BPD.
 In some cases, they can improve mood swings and treat depression or other disorders that may occur with BPD.

 Outlook of treatment depends on how severe the condition is and whether the person is willing to accept help.
 With long-term talk therapy, the person often gradually improves.